shellscape/Brew/README.md

 For bugs and unexpected problems using Brew, please file a new issue here on Github.

-For quick questions, please feel free to tweet [@shellscape](https://twitter.com/shellscape) and/or use the [#getbrew](https://twitter.com/search/realtime?q=%23getbrew&src=typd) hashtag.
+For quick questions, please feel free to tweet [@shellscape](https://twitter.com/shellscape) and/or use the [#brewdotnet](https://twitter.com/search/realtime?q=%23brewdotnet&src=typd) or [#getbrew](https://twitter.com/search/realtime?q=%23getbrew&src=typd) hashtag.
 If you don't use the hashtag, I may not see your tweet!

 ### Reporting Issues